Merida Spain has been an important city in Spain from pre roman times although little is known

 of just about any type of antique available.
 A few genuine roman coins can be had for less than €10 but the visitor has to be sure of what he is purchasing as the Roman souvenir trade is intense!
 Other items range from furniture

 to small household objects (metal tins, storage boxes, lamps etc) with the emphasis approximately 90% on Spanish items.

 In the final part of this shopping guide it is worth noting that for visitors to Merida travelling by caravan or camping

-the city offers the typical supermarket chains as well as small butchers, bakeries and greengrocers selling 100% local
+the city offers the typical supermarket chains as well as small butchers, bakeries and greengrocers selling 100% local meat and produce.

 Return from Merida Spain to other Unique places in Spain